Skin-Coat in Bulldogs and French Bulldogs

 A. Bathing & Washing: Water is soothing and helps remove allergen and dead skin.

-B. Bully Shampoo & Conditioners: Medicated shampoos can help fight yeast and bacteria dermatitis, flush hair follicles and reduce the itch.
+B. Bully Shampoos & Conditioners: Medicated shampoos can help fight yeast and bacterial dermatitis, flush hair follicles and reduce the itch.

-C. Bully Rinse Free Gels & Lotions: complemental and match Dr. Kraemer’s medicated shampoos, easy to administer, quick, simple and can be used between baths.
+C. Bully Rinse-Free Gels & Lotions: Complement Dr. Kraemer’s medicated shampoos, are easy to administer, quick and can be used between baths to manage symptoms.

-D. Bully Skin Fold Kit: Skin Fold Wipes, Lotion, Spray and Rinse are the perfect products to maintain and heal your bulldog and French bulldog skin folds moist Dermatitis
+D. Bully Skin Fold Kit: Skin Fold Wipes, Lotion, Spray and Rinse are the perfect products to maintain and heal your bulldog and French bulldog’s skin-folds moist dermatitis.

 1. An introductory: detailing the specific condition and its origin.